 The network infrastructure on campus is aging and will need to be replaced.
 IT plans on replacing the existing 10/100Mbps network switches with switches that provide 1Gbps to each interface.
 The project to replace all aging switches will be a long and ongoing project.
+Infrastructure upgrades also include installing additional wireless access points.
 We will replace these devices during off hours as to prevent any downtime for users.